J-SUPHA/dbotjs/README.md

   - `stop`: An array of tokens that signal the language model to stop generating further text.
 Useful for defining clear end-points in generated content.

 - **ignorePatterns**: Defines patterns (typically starting characters) that the bot will ignore.
 Messages starting with any characters or strings listed here will not trigger a response.
 Useful for filtering out commands or other bot interactions.
+- **K**: The number of last K interactions to keep in the history context.
+This can be useful for keeping a sliding window of the most recent interactions, so the buffer does not get too large.

 ### Supported Parameters